mirumee/ariadne-website/docs/api-reference.md

 def get_error_extension(error)
 ```

-Takes `GraphQLError` instance as only argument and returns `dict` with traceback and context of original Python exception.
-If error was not caused by exception in resolver, returns `None` instead.
+It takes a `GraphQLError` instance and returns a `dict` with the traceback and the context of the original Python exception.
+If an error was not caused by an exception in the resolver, it returns `None` instead.

 - - - - -